Linux system logs

 1 | Some local syslog sources add a trailing newline (\n ) to each log message.

-This line automatically removes newlines and any other trailing whitespace before processing the message. |
+This line automatically removes newlines and any other trailing whitespace before processing the log. |

-Forwarding messages via socket
+Forwarding logs via socket from Rsyslog to NXLog

-By default, SELinux blocks communication via Unix domain sockets in CentOS7.
-To enable socket communication, run the following commands.
+By default, SELinux blocks communication via Unix domain sockets in CentOS 7.
+To enable socket communication, run the following commands:

-and then
+and then:

 |